 How can this be done?

 One of the best ways is by consuming prebiotics, or dietary fiber.
-Fiber feed bacteria.
-This promotes the growth of many beneficial bacteria in your gut including Akkermansia.
+Fiber feed bacteria and promote the growth of beneficial gut bacteria including Akkermansia.

 Psyllium seed husk is nearly 100% dietary fiber and gut bacteria love it!
-Psyllium husk is commonly used to relieve constipation, irritable bowel syndrome, diarrhea, help lower cholesterol and control diabetes, and also weight loss.
-It is a simple, cost-effective way to promote the growth of good bacteria colonizing the gut, including the much-desired “weight loss bacterium” Akkermansia muciniphila.
+Psyllium husk is commonly used to relieve constipation, irritable bowel syndrome, but also weight loss.
+It is a simple, cost-effective way to promote the growth of the much-desired “weight loss bacterium” Akkermansia muciniphila.

 Prebiotic fiber in raw foods

 Many foods naturally contain dietary fiber, and if consumed daily will have an immediate effect.
 To enjoy full benefits of prebiotics, you need a variety of these foods on a daily basis.
-Choose organic products as much as you can as these will not be contaminated with pesticides, fertilizers, or be genetically modified.
+Choose organic products as these will not be contaminated with pesticides, fertilizers, or be genetically modified.
 Those things can disturb gut bacteria.

-Consuming around 3o grams of fiber per day is recommended for most people.
+Consuming around 30 grams of fiber per day is recommended for most people.
 However, many don’t consume even half of that.

 Foods containing fiber: